Host shifts, Reproductive Isolation, and Speciation

 We are collaborating with Marty Condon at Cornell College, Brian Wiegmann at NC State, Gaelen Burke at U. Georgia, Sonja Scheffer at USDA-ARS, and Nina Theis at Elms College to understand patterns of extreme diversity among neotropical flies and parasitoid wasps.
 Blepharoneura flies are morphologically cryptic, highly diverse, and highly host-specific, yet many species overlap in the same host plant niche.
 Likewise, their Bellopius parasitoid wasps are also speciose, cryptic, and host specific (to both flies and plants).
 We are using molecular markers, natural history collections, and patterns of lethal interactions between flies and wasps to ask what explains patterns of diversity in both trophic levels.
 An NSF Dimensions of Biodiversity grant currently supports this research.
 Our recent published work on this topic includes:

-Adaptation and long-term persistence of an asexual insect species
+Genome evolution and adaptation in an asexual insect species

 In a collaboration with John Logsdon (University of Iowa), we are studying patterns of genomic evolution in Diachasma muliebre, an asexual Braconid wasp found in the Northwestern United States.
 Females of this wasp lay diploid eggs which develop into females and do not make males.
 Our work so far (Forbes et al. 2013) suggests that all present-day lineages have evolved from a single ancestral wasp, and that lineages have since diverged phenotypically, now inhabiting significantly different slices of the species's overall temporal niche.
 Current work investigates rates of molecular evolution across genus Diachasma, with a focus on changes that may occcur across a transition to aexuality.
 Our recent published work on this topic includes: